Get alerts of updates about «Reproduction, partner disruption and health»

 - The research data in the project is stored at the Services for Sensitive Data (TSD) at the University of Oslo.
 The TSD meets the law's strict requirements for the processing and storage of sensitive research data.

-- Researchers at the Center for Fertility and Health analyzes the data material in collaboration with researchers at our Norwegian and foreign collaborating institutions.
+- Researchers at the Centre for Fertility and Health analyse the data material in collaboration with researchers at our Norwegian and foreign collaborating institutions.
 Cooperation with foreign institutions is regulated through written contracts with the institute, and meets the requirements for the EU's standard contract .

 - The participants in the health surveys from which the project obtains the research data have given prior consent to the use of data for research purposes in line with the objectives of this project.

 - No participants will be contacted by the project and it will never be possible to identify individuals in the results presented from the project.